-The Gold King Mine Spill's Long-Term Impact Review Team's Citizens' Advisory Committee (CAC) meeting will be held 3/28 San Juan College at 5:30 p.m. in the Henderson Center, Suns Room.
-Kevin Lombard and Bonnie Hopkins from New Mexico State University will present on continuing activities and safeguards related to agriculture and irrigation ditches in San Juan County in light of heavy metal residues which remain throughout the watershed resulting from the August 5, 2015 toxic spill.
-The meeting will include opportunity for public comment and all are welcome to attend.
+The Gold King Mine Spill's Long-Term Impact Review Team's Citizens' Advisory Committee (CAC) meeting will be held at San Juan College at 5:30 p.m. in the Cultural Center, Room 77200.
+New Mexico Environment Department Bureau Chief Stephanie Stringer of the Drinking Water Bureau will present on the continuing activities and safeguards to ensure clean, safe drinking water in San Juan County in light of heavy metal residues which remain throughout the watershed resulting from the August 5, 2015 toxic spill.
+The meeting opens with an opportunity for public input at 5:30 p.m.
+All are welcome to attend.

 The Long-Term Impact Review Team's CAC is a group of 10 citizens from the region who volunteer their time to serve as communication conduits; relaying their communities' concerns to the technical working groups who are part of New Mexico's Long-Term Impact Review Team, and relaying monitoring activities and progress back to their communities.
 The Long-Term Monitoring Plan for the Animas/San Juan Watershed is posted at: www.NMEDRiverWaterSafety.org.
-New Mexico's Departments of Environment, Agriculture, Health, Game & Fish, Homeland Security, and the Office of the State Engineer are collaborating with top academics and specialists from throughout New Mexico to track, catalog, and analyze the Gold King Mine Spill's regional effects on health, water, wildlife, agriculture, and sediment.